brocaar/chirpstack-docs/docs/application-server/use/organizations.md

 ## Users

 Users can be assigned to an organization to grant them access to the organization.
-Within the context of that assigment, an user can be an organization administrator or a regular user.
+Within the context of that assignment, an user can be an organization administrator or a regular user.

 ### Organization administrator